 The quality of European diesel fuels is specified by the EN 590 standard.
 Even though these specifications are not mandatory, they are observed by all fuel suppliers in Europe.
 Beginning from the late 1990s, several diesel fuel properties—including cetane number, sulfur content and FAME biodiesel content—are also subject to environmental regulations.

 Some of the important revisions of the EN 590 standard were:

 - EN 590:1993—The first EU diesel fuel specification.
-It established a sulfur limit of 0.2% in onroad and nonroad diesel fuels.
+It established a sulfur limit of 0.2% and a cetane number of 49 in onroad and nonroad diesel fuels.
+Sometimes referred to as Euro 1 diesel fuel.

 - EN 590:1999—This standard reflected the sulfur (350 ppm) and cetane number (51) specifications by Directive 98/70/EC (so called Euro 3 diesel).